Sem Church: History

 In the 1670s, the church came into the ownership of the Count of Jarlsberg, and there was a major rebuilding from 1690 to 1693 (as evidenced by a preserved memorial plaque).
 During this project, a vestry was built off the south wall of the choir and a brick church porch was built on the west end of the nave.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
 Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.

 In 1834, the vestry was torn down and removed and the portal on the south side of the choir was bricked up and covered over.
 On the east end of the chancel, a special burial chapel for the Wedel family was built.
 In 1899, the ownership of the church was transferred to the parish.
 In 1902, two new vestries were built on either side of the choir and the Wedel burial chapel was enlarged as well.
 In 1902, the south portal of the choir and the decorative reliefs were rediscovered in the wall and they were reopened.
 There were significant restorations in 1924–25 (by Carl Berner) and 1955–56 (by Finn Bryn).
 In 1925, the north vestry was replaced with a wooden addition.
-The church has its present appearance after a renovation leading up to the jubilee celebrations in 1999, where improperly treated plaster was removed and the church received new plaster from scratch.
+The church has its present appearance after a renovation leading up to the jubilee celebrations in 1999, where previously improperly treated plaster was removed and the church received new plaster from scratch.
 The church was closed for restoration from January to May 2012.